-We are monitoring the second 6-month period of 2019 and the first 6-month period of 2020 for unregulated contaminants (UCs) as part of a study to help the U.S. Environmental Protection Agency (EPA) determine the occurrence in drinking water of UCs and whether or not these contaminants need to be regulated.
-They will be displayed as required in our 2019 and 2020 Water Quality Reports.
+We are monitoring the first 6-month period of 2020 for unregulated contaminants (UCs) as part of a study to help the U.S. Environmental Protection Agency (EPA) determine the occurrence in drinking water of UCs and whether or not these contaminants need to be regulated.
+They will be displayed as required in our 2020 Water Quality Report.
 However, if you would like a copy of those results sooner, please contact Nicole McDonald at 850-474-2525 to get a copy as soon as they are received by us.
 If you would like more information on the EPA's Unregulated Contaminants Monitoring Rule, please call the Safe Drinking Water Hotline at (800) 426-4791.

 We at UWF would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to insuring the quality of your water.
-If you have any questions or concerns about the information provided, please feel free to call the number listed, UWF Environmental Health & Safety Coordinator 850-474-2525.
+If you have any questions or concerns about the information provided, please feel free to call the number listed, UWF Environmental Health & Safety Director 850-474-2525.